KN-Breadboard-Computing/pascal-compiler/README.md

 ### If
 ```
-if BooleanExpression then
+IF BooleanExpression THEN
   StatementIfTrue;
 ```
 ```
-if BooleanExpression then
+IF BooleanExpression THEN
   StatementIfTrue
-else
+ELSE
   StatementIfFalse;
 ```
 ```
-if BooleanExpression then
+IF BooleanExpression THEN
-begin
+BEGIN
-  Statement1;
+  StatementIfTrue1;
-  Statement2;
+  StatementIfTrue2;
-end;
+END;
 ```
 ```
-if BooleanExpression then
+IF BooleanExpression THEN
-begin
+BEGIN
-  Statement1;
+  StatementIfTrue1;
-  Statement2;
+  StatementIfTrue2;
-end
+END
-else
+ELSE
-begin
+BEGIN
-  Statement3;
+  StatementIfFalse1;
-  Statement4;
+  StatementIfFalse2;
-end;
+EBD;
 ```

 ### Case
 ```
-case selector of
+CASE Selector OF
-  List1:    Statement1;
+  Value1:     Statement1;
-  List2:    Statement2;
+  Value2:     Statement2;
   ...
-  Listn:    Statementn;
+  Valuen:     Statementn;
-  otherwise Statement   // optional
+  OTHERWISE   OtherwiseStatement;   (* optional *)
-end;
+END;
 ```

 ### For Loop
-Index cannot be changed inside the loop.
+`Index` cannot be changed inside the loop.
 A loop can be interrupted using the `break` statement.
+Iteration can be skipped using `continue`.
 ```
-for Index := StartingLow to EndingHigh do
+FOR Index := StartingLow TO EndingHigh DO
   Statement;
 ```
 ```
-for Index := StartingHigh downto EndingLow do
+FOR Index := StartingHigh DOWNTO EndingLow DO
   Statement;
 ```
 ```
-for Index := StartingLow to EndingHigh do
+FOR Index := StartingLow TO EndingHigh DO
-begin
+BEGIN
   Statement1;
   Statement2;
-end;
+END;
 ```
 ```
-for Index := StartingHigh downto EndingLow d
+FOR Index := StartingHigh DOWNTO EndingLow DO
-begin
+BEGIN
   Statement1;
   Statement2;
-end;
+END;
 ```

 ### While Loop
 A loop can be interrupted using the `break` statement.
+Iteration can be skipped using `continue`.
 ```
-while BooleanExpression do
+WHILE BooleanExpression DO
   Statement;
 ```
 ```
-while BooleanExpression do
+WHILE BooleanExpression DO
-begin
+BEGIN
   Statement1;
   Statement2;
-end;
+END;
 ```

 ### Repeat Until Loop
 A loop can be interrupted using the `break` statement.
+Iteration can be skipped using `continue`.
 ```
 repeat
   Statement1;